Reference Letters for Business School

 How important is that reference?
 At highly selective schools, 70% of all applicants have competitive grades and test scores.
 A committee's decision often hinges upon an exceptional intrinsic quality that captures our interest and makes a positive impression (entrepreneurial ventures, professional success or dedication to community service).
 Reference letters from third parties who can document these activities can make or break an application.

 If you need help writing a reference letter for yourself or an associate, we can help.
 Our writers are Ivy League graduates with admissions experience in top business programs.
-We write and edit only within our respective fields of expertise (physicians write medical school references, attorneys write law school references, etc.).
-With our experience in admissions, we know what works and what doesn't.
-We will craft a letter for you that will help you stand out in the highly competitive applicant pool.
+We write and edit only within our respective fields of expertise.
+Further, with our experience in admissions, we know what works and what doesn't.
+We will craft a letter for you that will help you stand out in a highly competitive applicant pool.

 To determine if our custom writing service is right for you, please contact us at IvyAssistance@mail.com.
 We will send you a questionnaire that you will need to complete for us to write the letter.
 In your message, please specify the type of program that you are applying to (in this case, business school).

 When you return the questionnaire to us, we will review the material to make sure that we have everything we need to write the letter.
 Then, we will send you a payment link where you can order our service.